orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 - Do not confuse declared materiality with independent verification.
 - Do not confuse repository publication with independent evidentiary custody.
 - Do not confuse input commitment with input truth.
+- Do not confuse input provenance with input truth.
+- Do not hide weak input capture behind strong decision reconstruction.
 - Do not confuse experimental escape-cost measurement with certification.
 - Do not treat NDC as a single scalar score when adversarial objectives differ.
 - Do not treat ADEC as a universal robustness score.